Christmas in France, in the land of châteaux!

 And while you’re there, why not do a bit of shopping?

 Whites, rosés or reds, Touraine wines go superbly well with your festive meals so remember to take back a few bottles with you.
 Terrines made from the wild fish of the Loire are sensational on toasted bread, as is the local foie gras.
-You can also root out a few black truffles in Touraine, a festive ingredient for sure.
+You can also root out a few black truffles, a festive ingredient for sure, or delicious saffron.

 In the basket weaving village of Villaines-les-Rochers, local craftsmen create original wickerwork tree decorations which will hang effortlessly alongside the handcrafted glass baubles from the Maison Verart, in Amboise.

 Individual and group stay packages